WilliamAntonRohm/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

 8. Set the <xref:System.Windows.Controls.Page.Title%2A> to "`ExpenseIt - View Expense`".

+9. Set the `DesignHeight` and `DesignWidth` to 300 pixels.

-    Your XAML should look like this in Visual Basic:
+    Example XAML in Visual Basic:

     [!code-xaml[ExpenseIt#4_A](../../../../samples/snippets/visualbasic/VS_Snippets_Wpf/ExpenseIt/VB/ExpenseIt1_A/ExpenseReportPage.xaml#4_a)]

-    Or this in C#:
+    And in C#:

     [!code-xaml[ExpenseIt#4](../../../../samples/snippets/csharp/VS_Snippets_Wpf/ExpenseIt/CSharp/ExpenseIt/ExpenseReportPage.xaml#4)]